 How To Run iOS Apps on a Mac

-One of the main selling points of Apple devices is their cohesive ecosystem.
-They’re designed to work seamlessly with one another, and no other tech company has yet been able to match the convenience of this system.
+One of the main selling points of Apple devices is their cohesive ecosystem of products and services designed to work seamlessly with one another, and no other tech company has yet been able to match the convenience of this system.

 Of course, this doesn’t mean that all Apple devices work as one.
-Different operating systems may have some similarities, and they work well together, but they are still unique at their core.
+Different operating systems may have some similarities, and they work well together, but they are still unique, having differences and quirks that can cause cross-compatibility problems.

-Luckily, there are ways of running iPhone and iPad apps on your Mac.
-Here are two of the best ones:
+Luckily, there are ways of running iPhone and iPad apps both running the iOS operating system on your Mac running macOS.
+This article covers two of the best ways to solve this problem.

-Before you start digging around for 3rd party solutions, know that Apple wants to do the exact thing you’re looking for.
+So before you start digging around for third party solutions, know that Apple wants to do the exact thing you’re looking for.

 With the introduction of new macOS, 10.14 Mojave, Apple started building iOS-like apps for Macs.
 Aside from the adaption to the big screen, the apps look and work exactly the way they do on your iPhone or iPad.